smart-on-fhir/health-cards/rfcs/003-vaccine-exemptions.md

 * :arrow_right: a key policy consideration for jurisdictions considering Vaccine Exemptions
 * :bulb: a technical design recommendation for SMART Health Cards deployments that want to model Vaccine Exemptions

-:warning: **Conveying "exemption status" is beyond the SMART Health Cards design intent.** Nevertheless, if jurisdictions intend to move ahead in this space, VCI has developed a set of policy and technical considerations.
+:warning: **Conveying "exemption status" is beyond the SMART Health Cards design intent.** On the other hand, conveying the clinical (or other relevant) facts behind an exemption raises significant privacy concern.
+If jurisdictions intend to move ahead in this space, VCI has developed a set of policy and technical considerations.

 ### Understanding exemptions

 #### *Exempt* from vaccination vs "simply not vaccinated"?
 Vaccination policies vary widely by jurisdiction.
 Exemption policies will vary even more widely.
 A key policy question is whether an "exempt" individual is treated differently from an otherwise-unvaccinated individual.
 For example, does a "vaccine exempt" individual have more lenient testing or quarantine requirements (compared with an otherwise-unvaccinated individual) upon arrival at a travel destination?
-In real-world travel use cases, the answer has been "no" (with a strong basis in public health and risk mitigation, when "exempt" does not imply lower-risk).
+In real-world travel use cases, the answer has been predominantly "no" (with a strong basis in public health and risk mitigation, when "exempt" does not imply lower-risk).

 :arrow_right: For international travel, an interoperable approach to exemptions may not be needed.